-LGBT+ people have always existed and will always exist.
+LGBT people have always existed and will always exist.
 We have been kings and queens, politicians and protestors, musicians and writers, thinkers and activists.
-LGBT+ history shows us that we are not the only ones.
+LGBT history shows us that we are not the only ones.

-Through learning about LGBT+ history, we can learn about the lives our ancestors led and the impact on them of social, political and economic change, and their impact on society.
+LGBT history is the history of people.
+Through learning about LGBT history, we can learn about the lives our ancestors led and the impact on them of social, political and economic change, and their impact on society.
 We can also learn about the legislation which had such a huge impact on the lives of those who came before us.
-This timeline is not exhaustive, but is intended to give a flavour of what life might have been like for LGBT+ people in the past.
+This timeline is not exhaustive, but is intended to give a flavour of what life might have been like for LGBT people in the past.